panukorn17/panukorn17/README.md

 ## About me
-Hi, my name is Teddy and I hold an MSc in Computational Statistics and Machine Learning from University College London, an MEng in Civil Engineering from Imperial College London and a PGCert in Applied Statistics from Birkbeck University.
+Hi, my name is Teddy.
+I am a Data Scientist at Kanjo Health and a Research Assistant at UCL.
+I hold an MSc in Computational Statistics and Machine Learning from University College London, an MEng in Civil Engineering from Imperial College London and a PGCert in Applied Statistics from Birkbeck University.
 I also have 3+ years of experience as an Engineer/Data Scientist at Metis Consultants, where I focused on developing data-driven solutions to solve engineering problems.

 - 🔭 I’m currently working on optimising my research from Imperial and UCL
 - 🌱 I’m currently learning TypeScript in React